ndelamaide/ML4Science_neuron_segmentation/README.md

 - `--num_classes` : the number of classes.
 For neurons only, use a value of 1.
 For neurons and axons, use a value of 3.
 - `--batch_size` : the batch size, which is 4 by default.
 For num_classes > 1, it is set to 1.
 - `--epochs` : the number of epochs to train the model for.
 - `--checkpoint_path` : the path to load the model from.
-Only needed when using resuming training from a checkpoint.
-The path need to start by *ternausnet/*.
+Only needed when resuming training from a checkpoint.
+The path needs to start by *ternausnet/*.
 - `--save_checkpoint_name` : the name with which to save the model at the end of each training epoch, for example *unet16.pt*.
 It needs to end with either *.pt* or *.pth*